-Indicator (KPI) Output/Target Evidence Attached (No) Challenges Interventions Revenue Management.
-Rates, services charges and levies levied not later than last day of the month The following policies were approved by council on the 30 May 2015 for budget implementation, tariff list, tariff policy, indigent policy, credit control policy, rate and taxes policy, bad debts policy, revenue enhancement strategy.
+- Indicator (KPI) Output/Target Evidence Attached (No) Challenges Interventions Revenue Management.
+Rates, services charges and levies levied not later than the last day of the month.
+2015/16 tariffs and rates policy to compiled and approved by council by the 29 May 2015.
+The following policies were approved by council on the 30 May 2015 for budget implementation, tariff list, tariff policy, indigent policy, credit control policy, rate and taxes policy, bad debts policy, revenue enhancement strategy.
 2015/16 approved policies.
-None The municipality has benchmarked with Mangaung Metro Municipality by utilising its policies as the base information.
+None The municipality has benchmarked with Margaung Metro Municipality by util sing its policies as the base information.
 The 2015/16 revenue policies will be signed by the Municipal Manager and Speaker.
 1. NERSA application.
 To prepare and submit to NERSA electricity tariff application and revised D forms on a yearly basis.
 NERSA final tariff was approved by the 31 June 2015 and implemented by the 1 July 2015.
 NERSA approval letter for 2015/16.
 Tariff applied by the municipality was not approved by NERSA.
 The municipality entered into the engagements with NERSA and the final approved letter was submitted to the municipality by the 09 September 2015.
 Lack of managing the energy losses which was 37%.
 Slowness on the implementation on the action plan curbing the energy losses.
-Draft ESKOM recovery and payment plan has been to be developed, which will have to include reduction of losses.
-Provincial Treasury is also on site to assist the municipality with the process plan. % increase in revenu from payable bills. e 10% increase in revenue from payable bills.
+Draft ESKOM recovery and payment plan has been to le developed, which will have to include reduction of losses Provincial Treasury is also an site to assist the municipality with the process plan. % increase in revenue from payable bills.
+10% increase in revenue from payable bills.
 The average increase is about 5% due to debt collection not being consistently implemented on a monthly basis in all towns.
 Revenue report.
 Lack of vehicles and ladders.
-Technical department has requested SCM to procure additional vehicles for revenue management section and ladders as a temporary measure in order to implement of cut-offs.
-Reduction of debt old than 90 days as a percentage of total debt. ler Letter were issued however not consistently to the total value of and payment to the amount of, cut off were implemented on a monthly basis with the following total amounts: July 2015 Business- 60 letters payment of R532 080, 131 cut off payment of R171 883.
+Technical department ha; requested SCM to procure additional vehicles for levelue management section and ladders as a temporary measure in order to implement of cut-offs.
+Reduction of debt older than 90 days as a percentage of total debt.
+Letter were issued however not consistently to the total value of and payment to the amount of, cut off were implemented on a monthly basis with the following total amounts: July 2015 Business- 60 letters payment of R532 080, 131 cut off payment of R171 883.
 Cut-off reports Unable to collect on other services as a result of uncoordinated pre-paid system that is not compatible to E-Venus.
-Get additional staff to increase the speed of circulation of demand letters.
+Get additional staff to inc e ise the speed of circulation c demand letters.